AnthonyTudorov/PALISADE-SizeOf-Fork/doc/presim/README.txt

 To run Source_presim

 1. Compile Source_presim
-2. Copy n_sample.txt, inp_data_1pre.txt, inp_data.txt to the folder where the Source_presim binary is located (needs to be done every time if "make clean" is used)
+2. Copy n_sample.txt, inp_data_1pre.txt, inp_data.txt to the folder from which bin/Source_presim will be executed (current path: pwd)

 To change the value of index (based on Root_Of_Unity.xlsx), please
 	update Source_presim.cpp